Easy Healthy Chicken Broccoli Soup Recipe

 • Broccoli.
 I used fresh broccoli but you could use frozen broccoli too.

 • Chicken stock/chicken broth.
-Chicken bone broth is an excellent addition that will add even more goodness to the soup.
+Chicken bone broth is an excellent addition that will add even more protein and other nutritents to the soup.

 • Milk.
 The milk adds creaminess but is completely optional.
 Substitute with plant-based milk or stock.
 You could also use heavy cream if you wanted a richer soup.